mbwilding/mbwilding/.templates/README.md

 ## Matthew Wilding

-- Passionate about backend development, cloud computing, and DevOps.
+- Backend development, cloud computing, and DevOps.
-- .NET developer by day, 🦀 Rust enthusiast by night.
+- .NET developer by day, 🦀 Rust-acean by night.
-- ❤️ Advocate for open source.
+- ❤️ Open source advocate and contributor.
-- 🐧 Linux aficionado with a love for terminals and CLI/TUI tools.
+- 🐧 Linux lover with a soft spot for terminals and CLI/TUI wizardry.
-- I use Neovim, btw, never learned how to quit.
+- Neovim user, still figuring out how to quit, btw.
-- I use a split keyboard with Dvorak, btw.
+- Typing away on a split keyboard with Dvorak, btw.
-- Oh, I use Arch, btw, btw.
+- Oh, and yes, I use Arch, btw (btw).

 ## Stats